Home > Articles > Drugs > Depressants >

 Muscle Relaxers

 Muscle relaxants, by definition, are a group of drugs that are used to relieve muscle pain and spasms.
 The pain can range from very mild to severe pain.
 Most times, muscle relaxants are prescribed in addition to physical therapy.
 There are several different types of muscle relaxants.
-The type of muscle relaxers that completely block the transmission of nervous signals to the muscles are called "neuromuscular-blockers."
+The types of muscle relaxers that completely block the transmission of nervous signals to the muscles are called “neuromuscular-blockers.”

 Common Muscle Relaxers